 The other time they NEED to be moved out is when the grapes start to ripen.
 Believe me, they will know the minute they start to taste good, and they will be good at pulling bunches lower so more can be eaten.

 After harvest and all through the winter, they are wonderful for getting everything grazed back down.

 Care As you’ve figured out, in addition to the vineyard, the sheep will need another pasture to graze without spray drift.
 They will need shelter (shade in the summer, shelter during storms and winter).
 They need fresh water daily, no matter where they are.
 They need minerals available that are formulated for sheep.
 They need protection from predators.
 On a practical level, this means that if a stray dog can get to them, you have a problem!
 They will need yearly shearing and regular hoof trimming.

 If you have sheep you plan to breed, the ram(s) can often be problematic around people.
 So it is usually best to have the rams live in a separate area (with their own shelter, water, etc.).
 You will also need to manage lambing season, which tends to happen in the spring at the same time as many tasks are done with the vines.
 Handling both tasks can easily become overwhelming!

 My advise is to use wethers (neutered males) in the vineyard.
 They tend to be friendly, so are usually delightful to work around.
 Since they aren’t used for breeding, sprays are not quite so worrisome, although you’d still want to be very careful.
-Wethers are much less expensive and typically live at least 12 years, so they will eat quite a bit of vegetation for you.
+Wethers are much less expensive and typically live around 12 years or even longer, so they will eat quite a bit of vegetation for you.
 They will also give you a fleece each year.